jhalbrecht/J5TennisBall/README.md

 J5TennisBall

-The name is inspired by my knowledge of JavaScript!
+The name is inspired by my (lack of or gaps in) knowledge of JavaScript!

 _Click to see it on uTube_